5 Ways to Communicate Effectively with Big Clients

 3. Discuss Deadlines and Milestones

-As much as you can, avoid the trap of overpromising and under delivering, especially when working with a big client.
-If your client feels like you aren’t meeting expectations, that can quickly become a point of contention and jeopardize your relationship.
+Avoid the trap of overpromising and underdelivering as much as you can, especially when working with a big client.
+If your client feels you aren’t meeting expectations, that can quickly become a point of contention and jeopardize your relationship.

 Be proactive about communication from the start, and regularly check in to discuss your progress.
 Even if your client doesn’t require it, be sure to document completed milestones and take notes on each step of your process so you will be prepared to answer questions that come up.
 If restrictions or concerns arise, be sure to talk to your client right away so you can work through the problem and resolve it quickly.